The 3.9-mile loop hike at Turkey Run Park in McLean, Virginia pairs the yellow-blazed Turkey Run Trail with the blue-blazed Potomac Heritage Trail.

 Walk past the trail kiosk and you will see a sign for the Turkey Run Loop.
 Then, the descent begins.
 First down a few steps, then down a massive wooden staircase.

-You will descend nearly 170 feet, down at least 100 steps, in the first .2-mile.
-I was thankful for the steps, honestly.
+You will descend nearly 170 feet, down at least 100 steps, in the first 0.2-mile.
+I was thankful for the steps.
 Imagine a descent like that, only minus steps.
-Eesh.

 There are two benches on the way down, likely for those on the way up.
 At the bottom, you’ll see a brown trail sign.
 Turn left here for the Turkey Run Loop.

 You are now on the blue-blazed Potomac Heritage Trail, on the way to the loop.
-But first, an exit to a small stone beach on the Potomac River at the .3-mile mark.
+First, an exit to a small stone beach on the Potomac River at the 0.3-mile mark.

 Enjoy the views, maybe even spy a fisherman or two, but wading and swimming are not allowed.
 The currents are quite strong and can easily pull you downriver.

-Continue on and you will reach the start of the Turkey Run Loop at the .4-mile mark.
-Step down a half dozen steps, cross over Turkey Run, then step up a half dozen steps.
+Continue on to start the Turkey Run Loop at the 0.4-mile mark.
+Step down a half dozen steps, cross Turkey Run, then step up a half dozen steps.

 Turn left here for the yellow-blazed Turkey Run Trail.
 In a few steps, you will cross over a small bridge.
 In a few more steps, you’ll find yourself under a large bridge.